The random variable x is normally distributed with the given para... | Channels for Pearson+

 1

-Step 3: Simplify the numerator (5.97 - 9.2) and then divide by the standard deviation (1.62) to calculate the z-score.
-This will give you the standardized value corresponding to x = 5.97.

-Step 4: Use a standard normal distribution table (z-table) or a statistical software/tool to find the cumulative probability corresponding to the calculated z-score.
-This cumulative probability represents P(x < 5.97).
+Step 3: Use the standard normal distribution table (or a calculator) to find the cumulative probabilities corresponding to z₁ and z₂.
+Let Φ(z₁) represent the cumulative probability for z₁ and Φ(z₂) represent the cumulative probability for z₂.

 Step 5: Interpret the result.
-The cumulative probability obtained from the z-table or software is the probability that the random variable x is less than 5.97 in the given normal distribution.
+The value obtained represents the probability that the random variable x falls within the specified range under the given normal distribution.

 Verified video answer for a similar problem: